Value Added Tax (VAT) on Real Estate Industry in the UAE

 The FTA has exempted the supply of bare land from VAT.
 Bare land in simple language means a vacant land.
 However, FTA mandates a bare land should not be covered by

 Why Choose VAT Services of Jitendra Chartered Accountants?

 Jitendra Chartered Accountants (JCA) is a well-known VAT consultancy firm in the UAE with immense experience in helping out hundreds of real estate businesses with VAT/TAX-related obligations and requirements.
-JCA’s team of efficient VAT consultants would assist the builders in the UAE real estate industry in VAT Planning, VAT Compliance, VAT Registration, and VAT Advisory Services.
+JCA’s team of efficient VAT consultants in Dubai would assist the builders in the UAE real estate industry in VAT Planning, VAT Compliance, VAT Registration, and VAT Advisory Services.